 The expectation of all students in the PE department is to Work, Learn and Enjoy.
 As staff we are very proud of the curriculum we have developed, both in lessons and beyond and we continually strive to develop the PE provision available at the Academy.
-It is our intent that all students will go on to study BTEC Sport at level 2 and/or 3 and our curriculum is designed to facilitate that progression.
-It is expected that students will grasp the opportunities provided to them and do so with an outstanding approach to learning.
+We are extremely fortunate to have the facilities we have and we make use of these within curriculum time and during extra-curricular activities.
+Our KS3 curriculum builds the foundations required to be successful in a range of sports.
+It is our intent that all students will go on to study BTEC Sport at KS4 and KS5 and our curriculum is designed to facilitate that progression.
+For those students not studying BTEC Sport our intent is to install a life long love of sport and recreation and show students the benefits of a healthy active lifestyle.
+It is expected that all students, regardless of pathway, grasp the opportunities provided to them and do so with an outstanding approach to learning.
 This includes being fully prepared for all lessons.
 Our PE kit is available to order from Stitch-a-logo.

 In term one of Year 7, students begin with baseline sport testing.
 This allows the students to demonstrate their skills in a full range of sports.
 Throughout the remainder of the year students are taught in either single sex high ability or mixed set lower ability groups.
 During the year all students will be taught fitness, badminton, athletics and rounders whilst the girls will also experience netball and the boys undertake rugby.
 Some students will also undertake more diverse activities such as table tennis, trampolining, dodgeball and lacrosse.
 At the very start of their PE journey at the Academy students study the theoretical aspect of PE, discovering how muscles work, what bones are in the body, what constitutes a healthy diet and what different types of training there are to participate in.
 This allows students to develop skills that are essential for success on our BTEC Sport course in KS4 as well as being able to lead a healthy and active lifestyle.
 This continues throughout each year’s core PE.